sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

 ];
 ```

 You'll note though that some of the vertices are used more than once.
 C, and B get used twice, and E is repeated 3 times.
 Assuming that each float is 4 bytes, then that means of the 216 bytes we use for `VERTICES`, 96 of them are duplicate data.
 Wouldn't it be nice if we could list these vertices once?
 Well we can!
-That's were an index buffer comes into play.
+That's where an index buffer comes into play.

 Basically we store all the unique vertices in `VERTICES` and we create another buffer that stores indices to elements in `VERTICES` to create the triangles.
 Here's an example of that with our pentagon.